bitrise-io/devcenter/_articles/reviews/debugging-your-build-locally.md

 [Follow our guide](/docker/run-your-build-locally-in-docker/) to make it work!

-{% include message_box.html type="info" title="My message" content="Ideally, you should first do a **clean git clone** and run `docker` from there, so that files which are in your `.gitignore` won’t affect the build, and the build can run the the same way as on [bitrise.io](https://www.bitrise.io/)."%}
+{% include message_box.html type="info" title="Run docker from a clean git clone" content="Ideally, you should first do a **clean git clone** and run `docker` from there, so that files which are in your `.gitignore` won’t affect the build, and the build can run the the same way as on [bitrise.io](https://www.bitrise.io/)."%}